MrMafora/Snap_Lotto/FINAL_DEPLOYMENT_SOLUTION.md

-✅ Application successfully runs on port 5000 in development mode ✅ Application can bind to port 8080 when needed for production ✅ Health monitoring system properly detects port status ✅ Deployment configuration is set up for Replit Cloud Run
+✅ Application successfully runs on port 5000 in development mode ✅ Application can bind to port 8080 when needed for production ✅ Health monitoring system properly detects port status ✅ Deployment configuration is set up using Replit's recommended "gce" target ✅ Environment configuration properly set for production

 ## Deployment Configuration

-The deployment is configured to use `production_server.py` which:
+The deployment is now configured to use direct Gunicorn binding:

-1. Automatically clears any processes using port 8080
-2. Starts Gunicorn with 4 worker processes
-3. Binds directly to port 8080 as required by Replit
-4. Sets the environment to production mode
+1. Directly runs `gunicorn --bind 0.0.0.0:8080 main:app` for deployment
+2. Uses the more reliable "gce" deployment target as recommended by Replit
+3. Simplified health check path to root endpoint "/"
+4. Removed duplicate port configuration
+5. Uses environment variables from .env file for production settings
-5. Handles clean shutdowns with proper signal trapping
+6. Handles clean shutdowns with proper signal trapping

 ## Expected Behavior